 - Not sharing eye makeup

-Ultimately the best way to lessen the spread of pink eye is to stay home from work or school until 24 hours after starting treatment.
-However, the Mayo Clinic says that pink eye is no more contagious than the common cold, so it is OK to go to work or school.
+It’s advised not to go to work with pink eye.
+Ultimately the best way to lessen the spread of conjunctivitis is to stay home from work or school until 24 hours after starting treatment.
+However, the Mayo Clinic says pink eye is no more contagious than the common cold.
+So if you have to, it is OK to go to work or school.
 Practice good hygiene to limit its spread.

-Stop by Advanced Urgent Care & Occupational Medicine in Brighton, Northglenn, or Ft.
-Lupton to get treated quickly for pink eye.
-Walk-ins are welcome or you can reserve your place in line online here.
+Stop by Advanced Urgent Care & Occupational Medicine in Colorado to get treated quickly.
+Walk-ins are welcome or you can schedule your visit online.